near/nearcore/docs/network.md

 `PeerManagerActor` actor gets started.
 `PeerManagerActor` open tcp server, which listens to incoming connection.
 It starts `RoutingTableActor`, which then starts `EdgeValidatorActor`.
-When connection incoming connection gets accepted, it starts `PeerActor` on its own thread.
+When connection incoming connection gets accepted, it starts a new `PeerActor` on its own thread.